All Episodes

 The heritability of obesity, a measure of how much obesity is due to genes versus other factors, is about the same as the heritability of height.

-It's even greater than that for many conditions that people accept as having a genetic basis heart disease, breast cancer, schizophrenia.
+It's even greater than that for many conditions that people accept as having a genetic basis, heart disease, breast cancer, schizophrenia.

-Wait a minute, the New York Times just said it's gone to hell, and we need to have Washington control it.
+As nutrition has improved over the past 200 years, wait a minute, the New York Times just said it's gone to hell and we need to have Washington control it.

 Americans have gotten much taller on average, but it's still the genes that determine who is tall or short.

-Some people are more severely affected by this lifestyle than others, and that's because they've inherited genes that increase their predisposition for accumulating body fat.
+Although our high-calorie sedentary lifestyle contributes to the approximately 10-pound average weight gain of Americans compared to the recent past, some people are more severely affected by this lifestyle than others, and that's because they've inherited genes that increase their predisposition for accumulating body fat.

-Now, this could all be BS, a piece written just to give cover to the obese attorney surgeon general.
+Now, this could all be BS, a piece written just to give cover to the obese surgeon general.

 Who knows with this state-controlled media these days?